bigbrainenergy-org/web.tdl.app/docs/DESIGN_DECISIONS.md

 Anything that requires state and/or lifecycle hooks should be a `composable` instead.

 Seems reasonable, and much better than `src/hackerman`.
 Struggling to find any official documentation on this though.

+## Task Filtering

+We need a way to allow for dynamic and modular filtering of tasks to account for mixing and matching different filtering and sorting algorithms.

+For example, filtering by task, or sorting by priority, etc.

+This should allow for pluggin in separately:
+- Filtering
+- Sorting

+It should also allow combining sorting options, by using lower ranked sorting options as the tiebreaker for higher sorting options.

+Similar to Airtable

+Preset filters:
+Inbox
+Today
+Upcoming
+Agenda
+By list

+Preset sorting:
+- By datetime
+- By priority
+- By task name